terraref/documentation/existing_data_standards.md

 YYYY-MM-DD hh:mm:ssZ:
 based on ISO 8601 .
 Optional offset for local time; precision determined by data (e.g. could be YYYY-MM-DD and decimals specified by a period.

-## Agronomic data (trait vectors)
-## Other
-Generic Standards
-NIEM National Information Exchange Model.
-“NIEM makes it possible for organizations to share critical data; as a result, people are empowered to make informed decisions that improve efficiency and help organizations advance their missions.”
-comment: perhaps too generic for our specific needs, but a useful reference point

 # Example data